-Council has approved the use of specific positive action measures in academic recruitment, including:
+Council has approved the use of specific positive action measures in relation to staff, including:

 - the optional use of a positive action statement in Associate Professor recruitment: ‘Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in Oxford'; and

 - the requirement to pause the recruitment process before proceeding to interview if the shortlist is insufficiently diverse.